FREQUENTLY ASKED QUESTIONS

 Q. What species of fish can we catch?

-I can’t emphasize enough that our target species is the smallmouth bass.
-That being said many of the lakes we fish offer multi=species fishing opportunities.
+A. I can’t emphasize enough that our target species is the smallmouth bass.
+That being said many of the lakes we fish offer multi-species fishing opportunities.
 It is up to you if you want to tangle with other available species.
 If I know of a hot bite say on walleyes or crappies I will let you know before we pick our lake.

 Q. What is your policy on catch and release?

-We have a strict catch, photo, release on all species with the exception of walleyes.
+A. We have a strict catch, photo, release on all species with the exception of walleyes.
 If we get into a good walleye bite you can keep your legal limit and I will be happy to fillet them for you.
 Everyone should experience a good walleye fry while enjoying the Northwoods.

 Q. I am a novice, do you offer instruction?

 A. Great question.
 With over 20 years of guiding under my belt, one of my favorite aspects of guiding is teaching.
 Each guided fishing trip is also a lesson on the water.
 We will be constantly discussing strategies and tactics for taking the various toothy critter we are pursuing.
-Conversely, some of the best lessons I have learned on the water have been tricks that pst clients have taught me.
+Conversely, some of the best lessons I have learned on the water have been tricks that past clients have taught me.

 Q. I need you to supply all the lures and tackle, what do you supply?

 A. One of the greatest benefits of booking a guided fishing adventure is knowing your guide will have the latest and greatest lures.
 Northern Wisconsin Kayak Fishing is no exception.
 We bring a lure or rig for any type of angling condition.
 We are not afraid to mix it up!
 Topwaters, neds, crankbaits, stickbaits, jigs, plastics, and on occasion when conditions are tough live bait.
-Some top brands we like are Googan, Storm, Rapala, Strike King, Berkely, just to some a handful.
+Some top brands we like are Googan, Storm, Rapala, Strike King, Berkely, just to name a handful.
 As with reels if you have a favorite lure or way to fish don’t hesitate.
 I will put you where the fish are!

 Q. Do you guarantee your guests will catch fish?